 Metabolism: Enzymes are integral to metabolic pathways involved in energy production, nutrient metabolism, and synthesis of essential molecules.
 They facilitate processes such as glycolysis, the citric acid cycle, and oxidative phosphorylation, which are vital for converting nutrients into usable energy (ATP) and generating building blocks for cellular components.

-Digestion: Enzymes play a crucial role in the digestion of food.
+Digestion: During digestion, enzymes play an essential role.
 Various enzymes are involved in breaking down carbohydrates (amylase), proteins (proteases), and lipids (lipases) into smaller, absorbable molecules.
-These enzymes are produced in the digestive system and help in extracting nutrients from food for energy and growth.
+These enzymes, produced by the digestive system, help break down food and release nutrients essential for energy and development.

 DNA Replication and Transcription: Enzymes like DNA polymerase and RNA polymerase are involved in the replication and transcription of genetic material, respectively.
 DNA polymerase facilitates the synthesis of new DNA strands during DNA replication, ensuring accurate duplication of the genetic code.
 RNA polymerase transcribes DNA into RNA molecules, which serve as templates for protein synthesis.